15 Best Ways For Building Muscle For Women – Complete Guide

 4. Consume Enough Protein

 Lifting weights and doing HIIT will break down muscle protein.
 You need protein to rebuild the muscles.
-Sources like fish, chicken breast, soy chunks, beans, nuts, seeds, lentils, eggs, and mushrooms can help build and repair the muscles.
+Add sources like fish, chicken breast, soy chunks, beans, nuts, seeds, lentils, eggs, and mushrooms to your body-building diet as they can help build and repair the muscles.

 Sedentary women are required to consume 0.8 grams of protein per kilogram of body weight.
 But to build muscle mass, consume 1.7-1.8 grams of protein per kilogram of body weight.
 If you weigh 132 pounds (62 kg), you should consume 105-112 g of protein per day (7).